yanntrividic/glass-computer-vision/README.md

 * **Glass intersection over union:** the IoU (or Jaccard index) of the found glass over the ground truth glass.
 * **Ellipse intersection over union:** the IoU of the found ellipse over the ground truth ellipse.
 * **Mean error:** mean error of the filling percentage, the glass IoU and the ellipse IoU.
+You will find in the file "Resultat Image" the results of the test set.

 ## References
 * Osadchy, Margarita, David Jacobs, and Ravi Ramamoorthi.
 2004.
 “Using Specularities for Recognition” 2 (February). [link](https://doi.org/10.1109/ICCV.2003.1238669).